 Did you know I have a weekly newsletter that is packed with tips and tricks to improve your written content?
 Here’s a sneakity peekity at some of the goodness I send out each week (this one is from issue 12 of the newsletter), and if you’d like to subscribe, just click here!
 You’ll get a sweet freebie for joining the crew, and you’ll never miss another word.
 Now, back to the show…

-People are always coming out with guides, podcasts, books and courses on how to craft a “website that converts!”
-But here’s the thing…most of the advice they offer requires hella long hours and an astounding writing ability to really execute.
+People are always coming out with guides, podcasts, books, and courses on how to craft a “website that converts!”
+But here’s the thing…most of the website improvement tips they offer require hella long hours and an astounding writing ability to really execute.
 Sometimes even I — a person who writes for a living — feel overwhelmed and frustrated when I try to dive into this endless sea of tips and tricks.

 Sure, there are a lot of things you can do to improve your website, but if you’re crazy freakin’ busy and don’t have the time to engage in a hefty revamp at the moment, there are three SUPER speedy things you can do to immediately improve your website: